will123195/restable/README.md

 # restable

-Simple Isomorphic REST API Pattern for Express
+A Simple Isomorphic REST API Pattern for Express

 [![Build Status](https://travis-ci.org/will123195/restable.svg)](https://travis-ci.org/will123195/restable)

-Keep it DRY with a RESTful server-side data access layer that can be called directly *or* via REST client.
+Build a server-side REST API that can be called directly *or* via REST client.

 ## Install